Skip to contents

 Flight heights

-We also need the proportion of flights at and below rotor swept height to account for the amount of flights at risk of being struck by the blades of the turbine.
+The proportion of flights at and below rotor swept height account for the amount of flights at risk of being struck by the blades of the turbine.
+We only need to calculate a distribution for prop_below_height since prop_at_height = 1 - prop_below_height.

 min_rsh1 <- turbine_model1$hh - turbine_model1$rotor_diam * 0.5